 Benchmarking and tracking the sustainable initiatives such as construction waste diverted, material selection and indoor air quality practices can inform team of potential barriers on future projects.
 This information can lead to a proactive program on future projects.

-Activating this element initiates the USGBC portal and data exchange.
+Activating this element initiates LEED required actions.
 Key areas are highlighted for the team and critical data points are clearly identified.
-The team can set target dates for the application to GBCI.
-Based on those dates, ZIA will provide prioritized tasks for a timely completion.
+The ZIA will provide prioritized tasks for a timely completion.

 The team enters basic building data that will be used to develop the relative numbers for comparison.